 The novel offers a much wider range of female characters than it does of male characters.

-Elizabeth is held up as an alternative role model for females.
-By providing a female character who is bold, independent, honest, and forthright, Jane Austen is making a radical critique of the social construction of female identity in early nineteenth-century England.
+By writing about a female character who is bold, independent, honest, and forthright, Jane Austen is critiquing female identity in early nineteenth-century England.